-Project / Issue Name Support / Oppose/ Request/ Concern Comment Reconstruction of Route 27, from North Avenue to the Wayland T.L.
-(Natick) Organization: MWRC Support Supports continued inclusion of the Reconstruction of Route 27 in the FFY 2019 TIP element.
-Reconstruction on Route 126 (Pond Street) (Ashland) Organization: MWRC Support Supports continued inclusion of the Reconstruction of Route 126 in the FFY 2020 TIP element.
+Project/Issue Name Support/ Oppose/ Request/ Concern Comment Response Reconstruction of Route 27, from North Avenue to the Wayland Town Line (Natick) Organization: MWRC Support Supports continued inclusion of the Reconstruction of Route 27 in the FFY 2019 TIP element.
+This project remains programmed in FFY 2019 of the FFYs 2019-23 TIP, and a cost increase for this project was accommodated in Amendment Three to the FFYs 2019-23 TIP, which was endorsed by the MPO on May 30th, 2019.
+Reconstruction on Route 126 (Pond Street) (Ashland) Organization: MWRC Support Supports continued inclusion of the Reconstruction on Route 126 in the FFY 2020 TIP element.
+This project remains programmed in FFY 2020 of the FFYs 2020-24 TIP for \$16,304,925 in Regional Target funds.
 Reconstruction of Union Avenue (Framingham) Organization: MWRC Support Supports continued inclusion of the Reconstruction of Union Avenue in the FFY 2021 TIP element.
+This project remains programmed in FFY 2021 of the FFYs 2020-24 TIP for \$8,504,804 in Regional Target funds.
 Traffic Signal Installation at Edgell Road and Central Street (Framingham) Organization: MWRC Support Supports inclusion of the Traffic Signal Installation at Edgell Road and Central Street in the FFYs 2020-24 TIP.
 The project will increase safety for all road users.
+The MPO recognizes the importance of this project in enhancing safety along this roadway.
+To that end, this project is programmed in FFY 2022 for \$1,814,400 in Regional Target funds.
 Rehabilitation and Rail Crossing Improvements on Cherry Street (Ashland) Organization: MWRC Support Supports inclusion of the Rehabilitation and Rail Crossing Improvements on Cherry Street in the FFYs 2020-24 TIP.
 In addition to safety improvements in the vicinity of the rail crossing, the project will close a critical gap in the sidewalk network.
+The MPO recognizes the importance of this project in enhancing safety and improving pedestrian connectivity along this roadway.
+To those ends, this project is programmed in FFY 2024 for \$1,148,400 in Regional Target funds.
 Multi-Use Trail Connection (Weston) Organization: MWRC Support Supports inclusion of the Multi-Use Trail Connection in the FFYs 2020-24 TIP.
+This project is programmed in FFY 2021 for \$2,767,958 in statewide bicycle and pedestrian funds.
 Pedestrian Hybrid Beacon Installation at Route 9 and Maynard Road (Framingham) Organization: MWRC Support Supports inclusion of the Pedestrian Hybrid Beacon Installation project in the FFYs 2020-24 TIP.
+The MPO recognizes the importance of this project in enhancing pedestrian safety and improving emergency vehicle access along this roadway.
+To those ends, this project is programmed in FFY 2024 for \$1,028,024 in Regional Target funds.
 Bridge Replacement, Route 27 over Route 9 and Interchange Improvements (Natick) Organization: MWRC Request Requests continued consideration of the Route 27 over Route 9 Bridge Replacement for TIP funding.
+Though this project was not programmed in the FFYs 2020-24 TIP, it remains in the TIP Universe of Projects and will continue to be considered for funding in future TIP cycles as long as it remains a priority for the Town of Natick.